rotoclone/strategic-communication/README.md

 * `Marketing, Marketing, Marketing` = `555`

 ## Comments
-The syntax of Strategic Communication meets or exceeds the highest standards of corporate communication, therefore comments are unnecessary and not supported.
+The syntax of Strategic Communication meets or exceeds the highest standards of corporate discourse, therefore comments are unnecessary and not supported.